Skip to Content

 Create a cadence of communication

 Reactive communication breeds mistrust, inefficiency, and uncertainty.
-Conversely, proactive communication breeds creativity, accountability, and collaboration.
-Standing monthly, bi-monthly, or quarterly meetings with the supplier representative to review and assess identified KPIs, address outstanding issues, and brainstorm on win-win process changes and product substitutions build trust and productivity.
+In contrast, proactive communication fosters creativity, accountability, and collaboration.
+Hold monthly, bi-monthly, or quarterly meetings with supplier representatives.
+Use these sessions to review KPIs, address outstanding issues, and brainstorm win-win process changes or product substitutions.
+Over time, this builds trust and improves productivity.

 Be a good customer

-Small changes will amplify and create significant positive relationship windfalls for your organization.
-Pay suppliers on time and be responsive to their complaints and questions.
-Be honest and transparent throughout the RFX/Bid process.
-For suppliers that are removed from a bid process, provide constructive feedback so they can improve for the next iteration of the bid.
-Tie prices to publicly available indices whenever possible to free up time on both ends and focus on the big picture.
-Above all else, be kind to the representatives that interact with your organization.
-Treat them like human beings and when there are issues or problems that come up, address them proactively and respectively.
-The representatives will appreciate the open dialogue and will be much more likely to collaboratively partner with you to solve issues when they feel valued and respected.
+Small changes can create significant positive relationship benefits for your organization.
+Pay suppliers on time.
+Respond promptly to their complaints and questions.
+Be honest and transparent throughout the RFX/bid process.
+For suppliers removed from a bid, provide constructive feedback to help them improve for next time.
+Tie prices to publicly available indices whenever possible.
+This frees up time on both sides and allows focus on the bigger picture.
+Above all, be kind to the representatives who interact with your organization.
+Treat them like human beings.
+When issues arise, address them proactively and respectfully.
+Suppliers will appreciate the open dialogue and are more likely to partner collaboratively when they feel valued and respected.

 Provide awards and recognition